Yashrajput9232/Yashrajput9232/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashrajput9232&label=Profile%20views&color=0e75b6&style=flat" alt="yashrajput9232" /> </p>

-- 🔭 I’m have worked with **IIT Varanasi** as an App Developer and have worked with Axis Securities as an Data Scientist
+- 🔭 I have worked with **IIT Varanasi** as an App Developer and have worked with Axis Securities as a Data Scientist

 - 👯 I’m looking to collaborate on a **Machine Learning Research paper**